bootlin/snagboot/docs/users.md

  - [Run snagrecover](snagrecover.md)
  - [Run snagflash](snagflash.md)

 For recovering and flashing large batches of boards efficiently, you may use the Snagfactory application which is included in Snagboot.
 Usage instructions for Snagfactory are available at [snagfactory.md](snagfactory.md).
-The configuration file syntax for Snagfactory is documented at [snagfactory_config.md](snagfactory_config.md).

 Note that Snagfactory support is only included in the "gui" package variant: `pip install snagboot[gui]`